Best Beach Chair Australia 2025

 Materials - Aluminium/steel, polyester/mesh

-Cons - Heavy, too big to carry, not the best looking
+Cons - Heavy, awkward and big to carry

 Homecall Aluminium Foldable Beach Chair